deepslam/feature-framework/README.md

 # Feature framework

-Fully typescript typed feature driven framework was developed to fits daily needs any frontend parts and mobile apps written with JS.
+Fully typed feature driven framework written completely with TypeScript.
+It was developed to fits daily needs any frontend parts and mobile apps written with JS.

 The main idea lies that eveyrthing is a feature.
 You define your app, define features which your application will you and craft your app.